Virtual exchange: History

 In 2016 the European Commissioner for Education, Culture, Youth and Sport Tibor Navracsics announced a future Erasmus+ Virtual Exchange initiative.
 In March 2018 the Erasmus+ Virtual Exchange pilot project was officially launched by Commissioner Navracsics and it targeted young people (aged 18–30) in EU and Southern Mediterranean countries.
-In the initial year of EVE, 7,450 participants were involved in Virtual Exchange through different activities, each with several subprogrammes.
+In the initial year of EVE, 7,450 participants were involved in virtual exchange through different activities, each with several subprogrammes.
 An impact report was published in 2018 evaluating the Erasmus+ Virtual Exchange project activities which ran from 1 January 2018 to 31 December 2018, and the effectiveness of the different models of Virtual Exchange in meeting the objectives set by the European Commission (EC).
 The initiative is hosted on the European Youth Portal.
 Different models of virtual exchange are promoted on the platform as well as training for educators to develop their own virtual exchange projects and training for young people to become Erasmus+ Virtual Exchange facilitators.

-Several VE projects under Erasmus+ Key Action 3(Support for policy reform, Priority 5, EACEA 41/2016) have focused since then in telecollaboration and virtual exchange practice and research.
-An example is the EVOLVE project (Evidence-Validated Online Learning through Virtual Exchange) which promotes Virtual Exchange as an innovative form of collaborative international learning across disciplines in Higher Education (HE) institutions in Europe and beyond.
-The project investigated the impact of Virtual Exchange on teachers’ pedaogogical competences and pedagogical approach in Higher Education (HE) from 1 January 2018 to 31 December 2020 and it was coordinated by the University of Groningen, The Netherlands.
+Several VE projects under Erasmus+ Key Action 3 (Support for policy reform, Priority 5, EACEA 41/2016) have focused since then in telecollaboration and virtual exchange practice and research.
+An example is the EVOLVE project (Evidence-Validated Online Learning through Virtual Exchange) which promotes virtual exchange as an innovative form of collaborative international learning across disciplines in higher education (HE) institutions in Europe and beyond.
+The project investigated the impact of virtual exchange on teachers' pedaogogical competences and pedagogical approach in HE from 1 January 2018 to 31 December 2020 and it was coordinated by the University of Groningen, the Netherlands.

 In 2018, several higher education institutions active in the field of virtual exchange and an international virtual exchange coalition was created that started organizing international virtual exchange conferences (IVEC).
-The first such conference was scheduled for October 2019 in Tacoma, WA, USA.
+The first such conference was scheduled for October 2019 in Tacoma, WA, US.
 This inaugural IVEC 2019 conference, entitled "Advancing the field of online international learning", was co-organized by the SUNY COIL Center, DePaul University, Drexel University, East Carolina University, University of Washington Bothell, University of Washington Tacoma, and UNIcollaboration.

 Telecollaboration 2.0

 Guth and Helm (2010) built on the pedagogy of telecollaboration by expanding on its traditional practices via incorporating Web 2.0 tools in online collaborative projects.
 This enriched practice widely became known as telecollaboration 2.0.
 Telecollaboration 2.0, being a completely new phase, serves to achieve nearly the same goals of telecollaboration.
-A distinctive feature of Telecollaboration 2.0, however, lies in prioritizing promoting the development and mastery of new online literacies.
-Although telecollaboration and telecollaboration 2.0 are used interchangeably, the latter slightly differs in affording "a complex context for language education as it involves the simultaneous use and development" of intercultural competencies, internationalize classrooms and promotes authentic intercultural communication among partnering schools/students.
+A distinctive feature of telecollaboration 2.0, however, lies in prioritizing promoting the development and mastery of new online literacies.
+Although telecollaboration and telecollaboration 2.0 are used interchangeably, the latter slightly differs in affording "a complex context for language education as it involves the simultaneous use and development" of intercultural competencies, internationalizing classrooms and promoting authentic intercultural communication among partnering schools and students.